brandonowens24/NFL-Injuries-Bayesian-Analysis/README.md

-# A Bayesian Analysis on NFL Injuries
+# A Bayesian Analysis on NFL Injuries:

 ## Background
-The NFL is valued as a $163B organization where athletes compete for a total of 21-24 games during the season (3 preseason, 17 in-season, 1-4 post-season games).
+The NFL is valued as a $163B organization where athletes compete for a total of 20-24 games during the season (3 preseason, 17 in-season, 0-4 post-season games).
 A major complaint of fans over the last couple of years has surrounded the significance of injuries on the sport in several ways:

 * Athlete Well-Being:
   * The physical and mental health of human beings is important.